 You can request to access personal information we hold about you by contacting our Privacy Officer (whose details are provided in Part 8 of this cover).

 If we do not provide you with access to your personal information, or refuse to correct your personal information, we will advise you of the reasons for the refusal in accordance with law.

 In some circumstances, we may require you to pay the reasonable cost of providing access to personal information we hold about you.

 8. Contact us and complaints about privacy

-If you have any queries, concerns or complaints about the manner in which your personal information has been collected or handled by health.com.au, please call us on 1300 199 802 or email us at [email protected].
+If you have any queries, concerns or complaints about the manner in which your personal information has been collected or handled by health.com.au, please call us on 1300 199 802 or drop us a line.